LiuYuancheng/Cluster_User_Emulation_System/doc/Action_API_Doc.md

 # CUE Organic Actions API Document

-This user API module will introduce the Organic Actions mapping with the related lib and program code API and give a simple example.
+This API manual will introduce the CUE Organic Actions mapping with the related lib and program code API and give a simple example about how to use it.

 ```
 # Version:     v_0.0.1